 As Japan says goodbye to the Toyota Camry, the midsize sedan that changed the rules and upset the world, especially in NASCAR, it's time for a quick history lesson with the Toyota Camry.

-launched in 2017, will be the
+The 10th-generation Toyota Camry, launched in 2017, will be the last Camry sold in Japan. |

 First Generation (1980-1982) - The first-generation Camry was known as the Celica Camry when it was launched in January 1980.
-It's basically the four-door version of the second-generation Toyota Celica because it runs on the same nook and cranny as the second-generation Celica.
+It's the four-door version of the second-generation Toyota Celica because it runs on the same nook and cranny as the second-generation Celica.
 The Celica Camry was powered by a choice of a 1.6L, 1.8L, and 2.0L petrol engine.

 Third Generation (1986-1990) - The third-generation Camry was launched in the summer of 1986 and it features contemporary styling akin to its big brother, the Mark II.
 The 2.0L petrol engine features Toyota's first Hi-Mecha TwinCam specification.
 This generation marks the first time it was produced outside Japan as Toyota Australia began production of this model in 1987 at its Victoria plant in Melbourne.
 Holden even borrowed one for the Apollo sedan as well.
 In the same year, the four-door hardtop Prominent model was offered.